+13. Always, always use spell check before you turn in your paper.
 Not using spell check before turning in your paper conveys the strongest sense of disrespect for yourself and for your professor.

-- 5. In addition to using spell check, always read over carefully after you have used spell check because spell check can confuse words which are spelled correctly but which are not appropriate in a given context.
-For example, spell check can be mistaken as in the use of "bear" for "bare" or "there" for "their." - 6.
-Also, it is always a good idea to read your paper over out loud to yourself in front of a mirror.
+14. In addition to using spell check, always read over carefully after you have used spell check because spell check can confuse words which are spelled correctly but which are not appropriate in a given context.
+For example, spell check can be mistaken as in the use of "bear" for "bare" or "there" for "their."

+15. Also, it is always a good idea to read your paper over out loud to yourself in front of a mirror.
 If the words flow in this context, the professor will find it a smoothly written piece of work.
 If the narrative seems disjoined, confusing or confused, rewrite.
-Rewriting is the key to good writing. - 7.
-Remember, your professor might post your paper on the Internet and therefore it will have a life of its own forever. - 8.
-Turn in two (2) copies of every report so that we may keep one for the Government Department files (yes, students sometimes try to re-gift papers and portions of papers from previous years) and return the other with comments. - 9.
-Papers shall be printed ON ONE SIDE ONLY.
+Rewriting is the key to good writing.

+16. Remember, your professor might post your paper on the Internet and therefore it will have a life of its own - forever.

+17. Turn in two (2) copies of every report so that we may keep one for the Government Department files (yes, students sometimes try to re-gift papers and portions of papers from previous years) and return the other with comments.

+18. Staple reports together.
+Do not use any of those plastic binders which fall apart upon touch.
+Do not ever use paper clips which are even worse!
+Failure to read this far in the handout or ignoring this paragraph will render the paper a failure no matter how rich its analysis.

+19. Paper shall be printed ON ONE SIDE ONLY.
 Papers with printing on both sides will not be accepted.
 There will be no exceptions to this simple, but elegant rule.
 Note how this admonishment has been repeated twice.